This article was updated on July 27, 2018.

 This technological evolution has led to a number of transformative business trends.
 Here, we list three of the most critical.

 The proliferation of technologies such as web conferencing and online process management tools have made it possible for organizations to connect teams across countries, allowing them to achieve global partnerships like never before.
-In fact, 75 percent of Asian business leaders reported an increase in the use of virtual teams, and 69 percent reported an increase in having employees report to a leader outside their own country, according to Organisation Solutions.

 As technological tools lead to a more globalized workforce, HR leaders must be prepared to develop employment policies and benefit plans that meet the needs of workers in various locations.
-Employees in different regions of the world have different views, expectations and priorities, but according to the ADP Research Institute® report, The Evolution of Work: The Changing Nature of the Global Workforce, 79 percent of workers across the globe feel positively about technology that "will allow for deeper connections across distance/time."
+Employees in different regions of the world have different views, expectations and priorities, but according to the ADP Research Institute® report, The Evolution of Work: The Changing Nature of the Global Workplace, 79 percent of workers across the globe feel positively about technology that "will allow for deeper connections across distance/time."